AzalDevX/leisagun/README.md

 # Leisagun - Your Companion for Everyday Activities

-Welcome to the Leisagun repository, a Kotlin-based Android mobile application that helps you meet new people interested in everyday activities like walking, running, or going to the gym.
+Welcome to the Leisa-gun repository, a Kotlin-based Android mobile application that helps you meet new people interested in everyday activities like walking, running, or going to the gym.
 With Leisagun, you'll never have to exercise alone again!

 ## Description